Projects per year

 BE (Hons 1), PhD, FAIDH, FACMI, FIAHSI

-Farah Magrabi is a Professor of Biomedical and Health Informatics at the Australian Institute of Health Innovation, Macquarie University.
-She has a background in Electrical and Biomedical Engineering and is an expert in the design and evaluation of digital health and artificial Intelligence (AI) technologies for clinicians and consumers.
+Farah Magrabi is a Professor of AI and Patient Safety at the Australian Institute of Health Innovation, Macquarie University.
+She has a background in Electrical and Biomedical Engineering and is an expert in the design and evaluation of digital health and Artificial Intelligence (AI) technologies for clinicians and consumers.

 Farah’s research seeks to investigate the clinical safety and effectiveness of digital health and AI technologies.
 She is internationally recognised as a leader in this area, and has made major contributions to documenting the patient safety risks of digital health by examining safety events in Australia, the USA and England.
 Her work has shaped policy and practice including a new specification by ISO, the International Organization for Standardization (ISO/TS 20405) for the surveillance and analysis of safety events.